maryam1357/Diabetes-Management-Application/README.md

 ## Summary

-User engagement is a top concern of most mobile-app making companies.
-It is specifically important for health care mobile apps, and even more important for diabetes-tracking apps, because they are trying to drive behavior change on the users.
+User engagement is a top concern for most mobile-app companies.
+It is specifically important for health care mobile apps, and critical for diabetes-tracking apps, as they are trying to drive behavior change.
 In this project I analyzed user engagement data, feature engineered new metrics and predicted future engagement level.
 The main focus of this project was to predict churn, predict user engagement level, and analyze the drivers of engagement.

 ## Data